asyml/texar-pytorch/examples/bert/README.md

 found at [Hyperopt](https://github.com/hyperopt/hyperopt).

 ### Hyperparamter tuning with Neural Network Intelligence (NNI)
-This page describes NNI (neural network intelligence) and its usage can be found at this [link](https://github.com/microsoft/nni).
+The page describing NNI (neural network intelligence) and its usage can be found at this [link](https://github.com/microsoft/nni).
 To run this example, please install `nni` by issuing the following command

 ```commandline